MaksimB96/Love-Body/README.md

 ### Fonts
-Bebas Neue with a cursive fall-back was used as the main heading and nav text due to it's modern and crisp design.
+Solway with a serif fall back was used as the main head text as it provides a nice playful and approachable flair to the website
 <br>
-Montserrat with sans-serif fall back was used as it compliments Bebas and provides an over-all better reading experience.
+Roboto with sans-serif fall back was used as it compliments solway and contrasts to its playful style without being out of place.
+It is also clear and concise.

 ### Structure
-The website is designed in such a way that goes with the main moto.
-Minimal approach, Maximum results.
-Therefore the layout required to be clean, consice and straight to the point
-The nav bar contains all relevant points of interest with the main logo to the left and nav bar links to the right.
+The Structure of the website is a clean and minimal approach as the main focus of the website is the quiz.
+Therefore the index page allows for ease of access to all relevant info.
+The nav bar is clean and simple with all elements being clear and intuative.

 <br>

 The website is made up of 3 pages:

-    -The home page that draws a user and links directly to other points of interest along with the main body of the website the 'minimal fitness'.
+    -The home page that draws a user and links directly to other points of interest.
-    -The minimal fitness page that contains all relevant info along with supporting video aids and websites.
+    -The fitness quiz page that contains the quiz script.
-    -A contact page that allows easy contact along with additional queries.
+    -A contact page that allows easy contact, validation.

 ### Wireframes
 <details><summary>Home</summary>